zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

-Signing the zone and providing DS records for a signed zone is not required by the protocol, but it is a deviation from best practices that should trigger an an alert.
+Signing the zone and providing DS records for a signed zone is not required by the protocol, but it is a deviation from best practices that should trigger an alert.
 A WARNING is therefore raised if the zone is not signed, or if DS records are absent for a signed zone.